knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

  * Power outage support
  * Print bed size enlarged to 220 x 225 x 210 mm
  * Automatic slowdown in if the data is not received fast enough
+ * You don't have to do a basic configuration via GCODE.
+ * You do not have to perform a factory reset

 ### What's better in coparison to other firmwares (bug fixes):
  * Tidy special menu